TommyLe3825/C-Plus-Plus-Full-Course/C++Intermediate/README.md

 The class has a **remove()** method to remove the front item of the queue, a **print()** method to output the queue.

+You need to create an **add()** method for the Queue class, that will take an item and add it to the end of the queue.

+The code needs to be fully working, so that the Queue declaration and manipulation code in main() works.

+*Do not forget to increment the size after adding the item to the array.*
+*Read the code carefully, before making any changes.*

 ## **Player Destructor (Destructors)**

 You are making a game.
 The given code declares a Player class with a points member.